Warhammer (game): Expansion

 The first edition was extended with Forces of Fantasy boxed set in 1984.

-Second edition (1984)
+Second edition (1985)

-The second edition split the rules into three rulebooks — Combat, Battle Magic and Battle Bestiary, with full-colour artwork by John Blanche.
+The second edition of Warhammer was released in January of 1985.
+It split the rules into three rulebooks — Combat, Battle Magic and Battle Bestiary, with full-colour artwork by John Blanche.
 There were few substantive changes in rules, but major clarifications of the original rules were included.
 New rules included uses and effects of standards and musicians, flying, fortifications, fire, artillery, chariots, reserve units, specialist spellcasters, and poisons.

 This edition also further developed "The Known World", which was geographically and socially based upon Earth.
+Expansions to WFB had linked scenario battles and some included card buildings to assemble for scenery and card figures to use instead of miniatures.
+The expansions included Magnificent Sven, The Tragedy of McDeath, Bloodbath at Orc's Drift, and Terror of the Lichemaster.

 Critical reaction

 Paul Mason reviewed Warhammer II for Imagine magazine, and stated that "All in all, Warhammer is a much improved package, which covers the field of Fantasy Figures Wargaming with simple rules, and yet more comprehensively than virtually any other product."

 In the June 1985 edition of White Dwarf (Issue #66), Robert Alcock called the second edition "a predictable expansion of the original", although he noted that this edition had "not ironed out all the problems."
 Alcock especially disliked the mechanic of "throwing a bucket full of dice to cause casualties and then find that your opponent gets most of them back with a saving throw."
 However, despite these issues, Alcock concluded that "Warhammer does remain the only viable set of fantasy mass battle rules", and gave the second edition an overall rating of 8 out of 10.